 An award, enterprise agreement or contractual term that allows a deduction from wages or salary is of no effect unless the deduction is for the employee’s benefit and is reasonable.
 Reasonable deductions can relate to things such as the provision of goods and services by the employer and the voluntary private use by an employee of the employer’s property.
 Examples of this would be an employee’s private use of a company credit card or mobile phone, or petrol for an employer provided car used privately.

 An example of a common modern award provision might be that, if on termination, an employee fails to give the required notice the employer may withhold from any termination monies the amount in lieu of notice.
 Deductions can also be made to retrieve an over-payment of wages or salary but only if it is allowed under a registered agreement or award.

 Under a court order, an employer can be ordered to withhold part of an employee’s wages or salary and pay the monies to another party.
 The court order renders the withholding an authorised deduction from wages.
 If an employer does not comply with the order they may be penalised.
-Examples are: